robert-preissl/opencv_attention_detection/README.md

 The included notebook demonstrates how to use the C++ Jupyter kernel [xeus-cling](https://github.com/jupyter-xeus/xeus-cling).
 Jupyter notebooks are a great way quickly iterating on ideas before moving them to production.
 Mostly people use python based Jupyter notebooks, but this demo demonstrates that C++ (up to C++-17) kernels are available too and work great.

-### Attention detection with OpenCV using two different methods
+### Attention detection with OpenCV using a combination of two different methods

-First, we are using OpenCV's deep neural network module with some openly available Caffe model for face detection.
+First, we are using OpenCV's deep neural network module with an openly available Caffe model for face detection.

-Second, if a face has been successfully detected, we are using a Haar feature-based cascade classifier to detect eyes within the previously face region.
+Second, if a face has successfully been detected, we are using a Haar feature-based cascade classifier to detect eyes within the previously detected facial region.

 #### Optimization